In a crisis? Call or text 988

 Mental illnesses are common

 1 in 5 U.S. adults experience mental illnesses each year.
 So, if you know five people, you know someone who lives with a mental illness, whether you realize it or not.
-In fact, it’s twice as common as those living with diabetes, which is 1 in 10.

 While not everyone has a mental illness, they don’t discriminate.
 Mental illnesses can affect anyone, no matter race, gender, age, occupation, religion or financial status.